/ Regional Relationships

 Corewell Health and Holland Hospital have established the Forum for Hospital Collaboration to develop projects that improve the quality of health care while providing value to businesses in the communities served.
 Some highlights include a heart and vascular center on Holland Hospital’s campus.
 Plans are also under way to expand quality health care services and access in northwestern Ottawa County by building an integrated care campus called Health Pointe in Grand Haven.

-This year Meijer, the Midwestern superstore giant, opened a full-service retail pharmacy on-site at Spectrum Health Butterworth Hospital.
+This year Meijer, the Midwestern superstore giant, opened a full-service retail pharmacy on-site at Corewell Health Butterworth Hospital (part of Corewell Health Grand Rapids Hospitals).
 It is the first time a major retailer opened a pharmacy within a large hospital system in Michigan, building on a growing national trend to offer additional convenience to patients who need prescriptions filled before leaving the hospital.
-Spectrum Health and Meijer are continuing to explore other opportunities for innovative collaborations.
+Corewell Health and Meijer are continuing to explore other opportunities for innovative collaborations.